A Brief History

 Bonus: What is the fastest cat?
 The Jaguar!
 (The car, Einstein…)

-Questions for students: Do you have or have you ever had a pet cat?
+Question for students (and subscribers): Do you have or have you ever had a pet cat?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!